AtLeastIAmHere/QK-hidden/README.md

 # QK-hidden
-Open-sourced code for the QK-hidden algorithm in the NegDL algorithm
+Open-sourced code for the QK-hidden algorithm